evonove/mut/README.md

 ## Roadmap

-* provide a documentation API for high-level components
+* provide a high-level documentation for material components APIs
-* provide a step-by-step tutorial that guides the developer through the installation and configuration of the MUT plugin
+* provide a step-by-step tutorial that shows how to install and configure MUT
-* provide a documentation API for low-level components (such as Tiles) for application customization
+* provide a low-level documentation for material components (such as Tiles) for major customizations
-* develop all missing material components
+* provide all missing material components

-The project is currently in alpha stage and will be available for release late 2015 and early 2016.
+The project is currently in alpha stage and will be available for **release late 2015 - early 2016**.

 ## License